ArahmiAtalay/mis376_term_project/README.md

 ## Project Topic: The Covid19's Effects on Tourism in Turkey
 ### Informing: Despite the negative impact of the pandemic in many areas, the economic damage is too great to ignore.
 In this sense, the tourism sector, which is one of the most important sources of income and foreign exchange for Turkey, is literally experiencing a collapse.
 In this project, we will be addressing the effects of the Covid19 pandemic on tourism in Turkey.
 ### Tool Used for Data Visualization: Google Charts
+**Note: Presentation file, report file, process report file and other materials have been added and they are available.** <br /> <br />
 We are working as a group in this project.
 Our names are Ali Rahmi ATALAY & Ersan ŞEN.
 Our GitHub pages:<br />
 Ali Rahmi ATALAY - 17030411017: https://github.com/ArahmiAtalay<br />